Gondola ride in Venice: What you need to know + tips & review

 Why did Venice start using gondolas?

 Gondolas became popular during the 13th and 14th centuries when horses were banned in the city.
-The era’s aristocracy decided that the horses were too filthy to walk around the town, and soon, the need for an alternative transportation mode rose.
-From then on until the early 20th century, the gondolas rode Venice, and more than 10,000 of them existed.
-However, since the vaporettos took over, the number of gondolas in Venice declined, and today, approximately 400 of them are still in operation.
+The era’s aristocracy decided that the horses were too filthy to walk around the town, and soon, the need for an alternative mode of transportation arose.
+From then until the early 20th century, gondolas were used in Venice, and more than 10,000 were in use.

 What does it take to become a gondolier?

-So, what exactly is a Venetian gondola?
+So, what exactly is a gondola?

-The gondola is a unique boat created -and mainly used- in Venice, Italy.
+The gondola is a unique boat created and mainly used in Venice, Italy.
 Its surface is flat, and this is for practical reasons: it should easily move in the shallow waters of the Venetian lagoon.
 The gondolier stands on the boat’s back and rows through the narrow canals using a long oar.

 What’s unique about Venetian gondolas is that they aren’t the same on both sides: due to their shape, the gondolier can row by using just one oar.
 That said, the gondolas are lopsided, and that’s why they always seem to tilt to the right side.